 1988-89 Talks.
-In August 1988, Cypriot President Vassiliou and Denktash reaffirmed commitments to the 1977 and 1979 agreements and expressed willingness to work to achieve, by June 1, 1989, an outline for a settlement.
-After futile informal direct talks, they submitted papers that hardened positions.
+After futile informal direct talks, Cypriot President Vassiliou and Denktash submitted papers that hardened positions.
 In April 1989, Secretary General Perez de Cuellar discouraged the parties from writing positions and proposed separate meetings to draft an agreement outline on a noncommittal basis.
 Denktash criticized the new approach as substituting proximity talks for direct talks, but the U.N. believed the parties had agreed to "separate and periodic joint meetings."
 In June, Perez de Cuellar circulated draft ideas for an outline of an agreement.
 Turkish Cypriots argued that the U.N. had gone beyond its good offices role and stated that only a document drafted by the parties would be acceptable.